Poster presentations

 Your poster should be self-explanatory, so that you are free to supplement and discuss particular points raised by viewers.
 Remember that your material/illustrations will be viewed from distances of one metre or more.
 Lettering should be as large as possible and preferably in bold type.
 See below for poster preparation tips.

-Please note that acceptance of your abstract is taken as confirmation of your agreement to have your abstract published in the Conference app.
+Please note that acceptance of your poster is taken as confirmation of your agreement to have your poster published in the Conference app.
+You would have been sent a link the poster portal to upload a digital copy of your poster by Monday 25 May 2026.
+Please contact conference@psa.org.au if you have not received the link.

 Please note: Judging for the Best Poster award will take place during morning tea on Sunday.
 If your poster is removed before then, it may not be considered for the prize.